 There are a lot of different types of dementia beyond these five most common – meaning the combination possibilities are vast.
 This can manifest as a unique cluster of symptoms and make it difficult to diagnose beyond the broad term of ‘dementia’.

 Rarer types of dementia

-There’s actually hundreds of different forms of dementia – while the 5 named above are the most common, there are a number of rarer types you may have heard of too.
+There are actually hundreds of different forms of dementia – while the 5 named above are the most common, you may have heard of the below too.